vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 For example, the `Logic` component (see the class diagram given below) defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class which implements the `Logic` interface.

 ![Class Diagram of the Logic Component](images/LogicClassDiagram.png)
+<p align="center"> Figure 2.
+Example of a component's API and functionality

-**How the architecture components interact with each other**
+#### **How the architecture components interact with one another**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `remove 1`.

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />
+<p align="center"> Figure 3.
+Components interacting with one another

 The sections below give more details of each component.

+### <a name="common-classes"></a> 3.2 Common classes

+Common classes are classes used by multiple components.
+Common classes include:

+* `Index`: Represents a zero or one based index.
+Using `Index` removes the need for a component to know what base other components are using for their index.
+Can be converted to an integer (int).
+* `Messages`: Stores messages to be displayed to the user.
+* `GuiSettings`: Contains the GUI settings.
+* `LogsCenter`: Writes messages to the console and a log file.
+Records the state of the program as the app is running.

 ### UI component